 The anterior muscles of the lower leg

-- Tibialis anterior muscle: runs mediocaudally from the lateral tibia, interosseous membrane and crural fascia.
-At the height of the lower tibia it merges into a tendon which is led by both extensor retinacula of the foot and finally inserts at the plantar side of the medial cuneiform and first metatarsal bone.
+The tibialis anterior is the larger and most superficial of the anterior muscles and runs medioinferiorly from the lateral tibia, interosseous membrane and crural fascia.
+At the level of the lower tibia it becomes tendinous and is led by both extensor retinacula of the foot before inserting at the plantar side of the medial cuneiform and base of the first metatarsal bone.

-- Extensor digitorum longus muscle: originates at the lateral tibial condyle, ventral side of the fibula and interosseous membrane and merges into a tendon above the superior extensor retinaculum.
+The EDL originates at the lateral tibial condyle, anterior/ventral side of the fibula and interosseous membrane and merges into a tendon above the superior extensor retinaculum.
 Below the inferior extensor retinaculum it now divides into four tendons inserting at the dorsal aponeurosis and the distal phalanges of the second through fifth toes.

-- Extensor hallucis longus muscle: has its origin at the medial side of the fibula and interosseous membrane.
+The EHL has its origin at the medial side of the fibula and interosseous membrane.
 It merges into a tendon above the superior extensor retinaculum as well.
 Its insertion is the distal phalanx of the big toe.

 The canal-like extensor retinacula are thickenings of the crural fascia anchoring and leading the tendons of the anterior muscles.
 The superior extensor retinaculum (transverse crural ligament) runs between fibula and tibia proximal to the malleoli.
 The Y-shaped inferior extensor retinaculum (cruciate crural ligament) lies more distally and stretches between calcaneus, medial malleolus and plantar aponeurosis.

 The anterior muscles are indispensable for a natural gait.
-When paralyzed a dorsal extension of the foot and toe-lifting become practically impossible.
+When paralyzed, a dorsal extension of the foot and toe-lifting become practically impossible.
 In order to prevent the toes from dragging on the floor the affected patients lift up their legs unusually high and place their toes first (steppage gait).

 Often they occur after a heavy strain (e.g. a long hike) or trauma.
 Hereby the muscles swell compromising the nerves and vessels within the compartment which may quickly lead to ischemic muscle necrosis.
 In this emergency case the muscle compartment has to be immediately decompressed by a surgical incision of the fascias (fasciotomy).